mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 | Object storage                             | n/a   | n/a                     | n/a              |

 NOTE:
-Components marked with * can be optionally run on reputable third party external PaaS PostgreSQL solutions.
+Components marked with * can be optionally run as reputable third party external PaaS PostgreSQL solutions.
 Google Cloud SQL and AWS RDS are known to work.
-Components marked with ** can be optionally run on reputable third party external PaaS Redis solutions.
+Components marked with ** can be optionally run as reputable third party external PaaS Redis solutions.
 Google Memorystore and AWS Elasticache are known to work.
-Components marked with *** can be optionally run on reputable third party load balancing services (LB PaaS).
+Components marked with *** can be optionally run as reputable third party load balancing services (LB PaaS).
 AWS ELB is known to work.
 For all PaaS solutions that involve configuring instances, it is strongly recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.